 Here are my top tips for preventing DVT and staying well while flying:

-1. Keep it MovingGet up and move every 60-90 minutes if you can.
-Walk the aisle a couple of times or do some light standing stretches.
-Don’t worry—no one will judge you for a quick calf raise near the bathroom!
+- Keep it MovingGet up and move every 60-90 minutes if you can.
+Walk through the cabin a couple of times or do some light standing stretches.
+Don’t worry—no one will judge you for a quick calf raise near the galley!

 BONUS TIP: Get grounded as soon as you land.
 Take a brisk walk outside if you can.
 It’s the best way to re-engage your muscles and improve circulation after sitting for so long.